TheLycorisRadiata/game_unity_spoopytreat/README.md

 - On commonly used keys, the space bar is indeed used for jumping, the Escape key for the menu/closing/going back, the Enter key to validate or interact, and it is my understanding that F4 is common for the windowed screen mode as well.

 ### ISSUES
+5. Rare wall climbing on invisible walls.
+A solution is to push the player a bit backwards when they collide with these walls.
-5. The camera can clip behind meshes.
+6. The camera can clip behind meshes.
 Cinemachine is a solution.
-6. Light sources flicker by themselves.
+7. Light sources flicker by themselves.
 Ghostbusters are busy so gotta call a bakery.

 ---

 ## NOTES FOR SUB-VERSION 0.0.0-c

-[Ongoing]
+### ADDED FEATURES: GAME LOOP
+- Only the player can use the goal.
+In the current version, the goal still brings the player back to main menu, and in next versions the goal will serve as a portal to another part of the game world.
+- The goal requires a certain amount of candies be fed to it to be activated, between 0 and 3.
+- The goal's light switches between gray and the candy number's color until it is fed.
+- Once fed, the number of candies is taken from the player, and the light's color is constant and a default yellow one.

+I'll study Unity properly, from the very beginning, before resuming the development of this game.

+**PLAN FOR THIS SUB-VERSION**
+- Fix the previous issues.
+- [Maybe] Add a bounce animation when characters move forwards or backwards and have 0 candy.
+When they have 1 candy or more, they glide like they currently do.
+- Add a sound effect when characters jump.
+- Add sound effects for when cauldrons are pushed, knocked over, and emptied.
+- [Maybe] Add a sound effect when characters move.